arkency/posts/posts/2016-10-17-to-blog-or-to-write-code.md

 ---
-title: "To blog or to write code?"
 created_at: 2016-10-17 20:48:53 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'blogging' ]
 newsletter: arkency_form
 ---

+# To blog or to write code?

 Four years ago when I started writing first posts on Arkency blog, I didn't have many expectations.
 I knew I wanted to **share my knowledge and thoughts.
 Not much beyond that.**